sirech/homepage2/src/pages/articles/2018-10-04-storing-passwords-with-gopass/index.md

 draft: false
 ---

-When you are working within a team, you tend to have a bunch of passwords that you need to share, such as the credentials that your app needs to start for example.
+When you are working in a team, you tend to have a bunch of passwords that you need to share, such as the credentials that your app needs to start for example.
 Or maybe you need to share an account for some service.

 Everybody kind of knows that posting their own passwords in the open is not a great idea.
 Yet, team passwords are often not subjected to the same courtesy.
 These are some practices that I have observed recently: